fullcircle23/fullcircle23.github.io/2020/ui-ux/ui-ux-principles-and-best-practices.md

 * None

 ## #3: User control and freedom
 Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
 Support undo and redo.
+(Learn more about [Nielsen's heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).)

 ##### Tognazzini's
 * Explorable Interfaces